Level 2 Art & Design

 What is the course about?

-On this exciting, innovative course you can let your creative juices flow and express your imagination through a range of artistic disciplines.
-You will be introduced to a broad range of art and design mediums, allowing you to experiment with your new skills and interpret briefs with creative freedom.
-This course will allow you to be immersed in all aspect of the creative process, including idea generation, research gathering, experimentation, and review and development of more resolved outcomes.
+During this one-year course, you will be immersed in the captivating world of art and encouraged to express your imagination through a range of artistic disciplines.
+You will be introduced to a variety of art and design mediums, allowing you to experiment with your new skills and interpret briefs with creative freedom.
+We collaborate with a number of local organisations to give you the opportunity to work on exciting live briefs and exhibitions.

 Why should I choose the course?

 The creative industry is one of the fastest growing industries in the UK, generating more than £100 billion a year to the UK economy and employing more than two million people.
 This means there are lots of exciting career opportunities in this market.
 This creative course will enable you to develop skills and knowledge within a variety of art and design and performance art disciplines, allowing you to progress on to a level 3 creative course.
 After this, you could seek employment within this varied sector or progress on to a specialist arts university.

 During your course you will take part in exciting enrichment activities and develop an outstanding portfolio of work.
 This will enhance your employability and help you to impress at future interviews within education or employment.

 What will I learn?